pseelam02/pseelam02/README.md

 - Wrote a lot of C++ and Python

 #### Software Systems Engineering Intern @ Qualcomm Incorperated (May 2023-August 2023):
-- Wrote a lot of C for the power management embedded systems team
+- Wrote a lot of C

 ### Additional things I enjoy doing
 - Hanging out with my friends and family